 87. Power to carry out major works

-The Commission or the Corporation may carry out, or undertake the construction or provision of, major works, if the Commission or the Corporation has complied with sections 88 and 89 and the Minister has thereupon authorized the carrying out of such works and a notice of such authorization has been published in the Government Gazette, but not otherwise.
+The Commission or the Corporation may carry out, or undertake the construction or provision of, major works, if the Commission or the Corporation has complied with sections 88 and 89 and the Minister has thereupon authorised the carrying out of such works and a notice of such authorisation has been published in the Government Gazette, but not otherwise.

 [Section 87 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 42.]